cnobile2012/CheckMeIn/requirements/README.md

    in a development environment.
 It inherits the base.txt file.
 3. requirements/production.txt
    This file contains the frozen packages which would be regenerated after any new or updated packages are added to the base.txt file.
+When generating the requirements/production.txt file be sure you are in a production virtual environment not a development virtual environment.
    Generated from the project base directory as such:
    $ pip freeze > requirements/production.txt